AlexPeterBec/alexpeterbec.github.io/_posts/2019-8-28-r-ml-intro.md

 Anecdotes :
 - The "." can be used inside variable names.
 - The "$" is used to access columns of a table.
-- To assign a variable, we can use either = or <-
+- To assign a variable, we equally use : = or <-

 # Workspace

 ## Getting started

-1. Install the [R language](https://cran.r-project.org/) on your computer.
+Install the [R language](https://cran.r-project.org/) on your computer.
-2. Install a free and complete IDE : [RStudio](https://www.rstudio.com/products/rstudio/#Desktop).
+Install a free and complete IDE : [RStudio](https://www.rstudio.com/products/rstudio/#Desktop).

-Keep in mind that RStudio is not R : RStudio sends instructions to R. In RStudio you have access to the R console, it's a useful way to test commands and edit parameters.

 ## Libraries

-The R basic install doesn't come with everything, just like with pip in Python, new libraries are installed with this command, in the R terminal :
+The R basic install doesn't come with every libraries, just like with pip in Python, new libraries are installed with this command, in the R terminal :

 ```r
 install.packages("thepackagename")
 ```

-Once a package is installed :
+Once a package is installed, here are some operations around libraries :

 ```r
 # Load readr in your code